SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/use-fabric-react-components.md

 md documentcardexample-webpart
 ```

-Got to the project directory:
+Go to the project directory:

 ```
 cd documentcardexample-webpart